vzahorui/vzahorui.github.io/_posts/2019-11-03-singular-value-decomposition.md

  * Unit vectors $\overrightarrow{v_i}$, representing directions onto which the vector is projected.
  * Magnitudes of projections $s_i$, which represent the amount of unit vectors $\overrightarrow{v_i}$ in each direction.

-## Components of singular value decomposition

-The formula for SVD looks like this:

-&nbsp;&nbsp;&nbsp;&nbsp;
-$A = U \Sigma V^{T}$

-Say, matrix $A$ is of size $n \times m$, where $n$ is the number of observations and $m$ is the number of original dimensions.
-The dimensions of the original matrix may not lie on orthogonal axes, which means that some of them may be correlated.

-$U$ is an orthonormal matrix (meaning each column of the meatrix is normalized and is orthogonal with respect to any other column) of observations, which is of size $n \times n$. $V$ is an orthonormal matrix of dimensions, which is of size $m \times m$. $U$ shows distribution of observations (their vectors) within the space of their orthogonal axes, whereas $V$ represents distribution of original dimensions within their own space of orthogonal axes, which eliminates multicollinearity.
-The newly derived axes are also called principal directions and the vectors in matrices $U$ and $V$ are called singular vectors.

-Since both $U$ and $V$ are orthonormal matrices, the transpose of each of them is equivalent to their respective inverses:

-&nbsp;&nbsp;&nbsp;&nbsp;
-$U^{-1} = U^{T}$; $V^{-1} = V^{T}$

-$\Sigma$ is a matrix of size $n \times m$, which represents the magnitude of movement along each of the derived orthogonal axes.
-It is a diagonal matrix, where the elements along the diagonal (also called singular values) show the variance of each principal component, in other words their relative strengths.
-These elements should appear in decreasing order.
+ where the elements along the diagonal (also called singular values) show the variance of each principal component.
 For practical reasons, based on this matrix we can decide which and how many principal components to choose for further use in models.
 Usually only the ones with the highest variance are chosen while all the others are treated as noise.

 SVD may be viewed as a form of [basis change]({{ site.baseurl }}{% link _posts/2020-07-17-change-of-basis.md %}) where the transformation of the original matrix $A$ is described by:
  1. $\Sigma V^{T}$ - the power of transformation expressed in the basis of orthogonal dimensions.
  2. Multiplication $U \Sigma V^{T}$ is the translation back to the original coordinates of $A$.

 ## Calculation of SVD